antonioconselheiro/twitter-parody/CONTRIBUTE.md

 # Contribute
-_working again't the Beast and it antichrist_
+_working from individuals to individuals_

 ![destroy the levithan](./docs/destroy-leviathan.jpg)